marelab/rfid-door-node-red/README.md

 ## Configure the marelab rfid-door-node-red flow
 After the flow is installed you need to configure some items of the flow.
 That can't be done automatic.
 Follow these steps to get it to work correct:
-* Import the database shema / tables into mysql use the SQL rfidDb.sql for that
+* Import the database shema / tables into mysql use the SQL esp-door-install-DB.sql for that
 * enter the DB IP adress & user/password in one of the DB nodes all other will then use that info automatic
 * enter the MQTT Server IP adress user/password in the MQTT nodes